 - Physical, causing the driver’s hands are operating the phone rather than on the wheel

-For a free legal consultation with a distracted driving lawyer serving Norcross, call (404) 888-8888
+For a free legal consultation with a distracted driving accidents lawyer serving Norcross, call (404) 888-8888

 How Georgia’s Negligence Laws Could Impact Your Case